Skip to content

 nametyperequireddefaultdescription

-socketModebooleanfalse-If this is set to true all your of your app communication with Pumble will be done via websockets.
-Currently it's not implemented fully so it should be false
+socketModeBooleanfalse-If this is set to true, all your of your app communication with Pumble will be done via websockets.
+Recommended for development mode only, as other users won't be able to authorize the app if HTTP endpoints are not enabled.

 scopesScopestrue-Scopes that your app will use for both authorized users and your bot